University of South Carolina Aiken

-The University of South Carolina Aiken (USCA or USC Aiken) is a public university in Aiken, South Carolina.
+The University of South Carolina Aiken (USCA, formerly USC Aiken) is a public university in the Aiken, South Carolina area.
 It is part of the University of South Carolina System and offers undergraduate degree programs as well as master's degrees.
 Additional graduate courses and degree programs are offered through the University of South Carolina Extended Graduate Campus program.
 The University of South Carolina Aiken awards baccalaureate degrees in more than 30 major areas of study including the bachelor of science in business administration online through Palmetto College.